d3d1rty/dgen/README.md

   * The recommended minimum is 6 words
 * Enter the minimum number of characters to use in the passphrase
   * The recommended minimum is 17 characters
-* The program will display the generated passphrase at ehich point...
+* The program will display the generated passphrase at which point...
   * You can:
     * Write it down once
     * Commit it to memory